 “If they’re receiving the subsidy for a year, I’m able to work closely and directly with them,” said Harleen Gill, the HPP Outreach Worker.

 “Some need help finding a job or securing their Persons with Disabilities Designation.
 Many of our clients have been successful in reaching their goals and have been able to obtain stability on their own.”

-The Homeless Prevention program always has a lengthy waitlist due to budget constraints.
+The Homeless Prevention Program always has a lengthy waitlist due to budget constraints.
 If participants are not able to access the subsidy, Harleen offers support and referrals to other services or community agencies.

-Sharon* connected with Harleen when she was having a hard time affording her current residence due to rising costs including the price of gas.
+Sharon* connected with Harleen when she was having a hard time affording her current residence due to rising costs, including the price of gas.
 While she was approved for a small HPP subsidy of $150, she ended up finding a less expensive rental.

 “It’s comforting to know that the help will be there if things change,” said Sharon.

-Sharon is not formally employed but receives honorariums and volunteers in the community with women experiencing homelessness.
+Sharon is not formally employed but receives honorariums and she volunteers in the community with women experiencing homelessness.

 “Since getting the help, I’m even able to help the girls more.
 A few days ago, I got this girl into a place through Elizabeth Fry.
 I go to the Warm Zone, and help the girls there with rides all over the place.”

 HPP Outreach Worker Harleen Gill.